 As a foundational mathematical theory, set theory must be sufficiently rich to carry out all of accepted mathematics, albeit sometimes in an exceedingly cumbersome way.
-Thus, in a naturalistic spirit, I take it as a \emph{conditio sine qua non} that the set-theoretic universe makes $ZFC$ true, and we have seen that $\mathbb{B}$ does this.
+Thus, in a naturalistic spirit, I take it as a \emph{conditio sine qua non} that the set-theoretic universe makes $ZFC$ true, and we have seen that $\mathcal{V}$ does this.

-As mentioned before, there is a 2-valued universe $V$ that is canonically embedded in every $V^{(B)}$.
+As mentioned above, there is a 2-valued universe $V$ that is canonically embedded in every $V^{(B)}$.
 But the idea is that our mathematical experience suggests that the set theoretic world is not such a 2-valued structure \cite[p.~418]{Hamkins2012}: \begin{quote} [The] abundance of set-theoretic possibilities poses a serious difficulty for the universe view, for if one holds that there is a single absolute background concept of set, then one must explain or explain away as imaginary all of the alternative universes that set theorists seem to have constructed.
 This seems a difficult task, for we have a robust experience in those worlds, and they appear fully set theoretic to us. \end{quote} Hamkins takes the independence phenomena to be evidence for his multiverse view; I take them to be evidence for the kaleidoscopic absolutist view.

-Nevertheless, on the proposed view, the completely determinate and canonically embedded structure $V$ clearly is of theoretical interest.
-For instance, we of course have $V \models CH$ or $V \models \neg CH$, but we don't know which.

-One might wonder whether it is reasonable to expect $V$ to be a \emph{state} of (some, or even every) $V^{(B)}$.
-If it is, then $B$ will have at least one \emph{atom} $a$, and $V = V^{(B)}_a$.
-So then $V^{(B)}$, and therefore also $\mathbb{B}$, will contain at lest one maximally specific state, i.e., a possible world in the Carnapian sense of the word.
-There are, however, reasons for believing that $V$ is \emph{not} a state of a $V^{(B)}$.
+One might wonder whether it is reasonable to expect $V$ to be a \emph{state} of (some, or even of every) $V^{(B)}$.
+If it is, for some $V^{(B)}$, then $B$ will have at least one \emph{atom} $a$, and $V = V^{(B)}_a$.
+So then $V^{(B)}$, and therefore also $\mathcal{V}$, will contain at least one maximally specific state, i.e., a possible world in the Carnapian sense of the word.
+There are, however, reasons for believing that $V$ is \emph{not} a state of a $V^{(B)}$ in the range of $\mathcal{V}$.
 If for some $a\in B$, $V = V^{(B)}_a$, then there is at least one completely classical state that the set theoretic universe can be in.
 Moreover, this state is then also the \emph{only} fully determinate state that the set theoretic universe can be in.
 Set theoretic experience provides no reason to think that there is any such super-special universe that the set theoretic universe can be.
-It is then still the case that in $\mathcal{L}_{ZFC}^+$ we can \emph{define} the classical class model $V$ in a particularly simple way.
-But from a foundational perspective, this defined class has no special significance.